Frequently Asked Questions

 Experts are selected based on their professional qualifications, experience in climate resilience, and ability to provide strategic guidance.
 They must demonstrate expertise in specific fields related to climate adaptation, mitigation, or sustainable infrastructure.

-The Climate Ready Infrastructure Service is actively seeking professionals who are experienced and currently practicing in a defined asset, infrastructure and/or climate field for which they have a combination of domain specific qualifications and experience (e.g., degree background and professional certification, standards certification).
+The Climate Ready Infrastructure Service works with professionals who are experienced and currently practicing in a defined asset, infrastructure and/or climate field for which they have a combination of domain specific qualifications and experience (e.g., degree background and professional certification, standards certification).
 A fully qualified Roster Expert has demonstrated professional experience in integrating climate mitigation and/or risk management into their practice, and ideally has certifications related to their area of climate expertise (e.g. LEED accreditation, ISI Envision certification).

 Learn more about eligibility requirements and register to join here.

-Joining the CRIS is an easy and quick process.
+The Roster of Climate and Infrastructure Experts will have regular intake periods to accept submissions.
 To join the Roster of Climate and Infrastructure Experts, complete the registration form available through our online portal, which includes:

 Yes, organizations of all sizes are strongly encouraged to join the Roster of Climate and Infrastructure Experts.
 The CRIS will match your expertise with local government projects that need support in integrating climate resilience into their infrastructure planning.